CGCL-codes/SCVDT/README.md

 ## HDVerify
 HDVerify is a system that can find the input that trigger the suspicious vulnerability in C/C++ open-source software obtained by static tools based on improved directed grey-box fuzzing.

+## VulnDB
+The vulnerable code database (VulnDB) is a database for vulnerability patch files and their corresponding vulnerable source code and non-vulnerable source code.